bringauto/mission-module/README.md

 The Mission Module is a core module of the BringAuto in-house [Fleet Protocol](https://drive.google.com/file/d/1LYX23FhOn9n67qt3apTscwstsx48Spzi/view) for communication between a car and a cloud.

-It provides communication between Fleet Management (an application giving control over the car's mission to the end user) and the Autonomy device - the driving component of the car.
+It provides communication between
+1. Fleet Management - the application giving control over the car's mission to the end user,
+2. Autonomy device - the driving component of the car.

 For a detailed description of the inner workings, see the [Mission Module documentation](./docs/mission_module.md).

 # Identification and supported devices

-The Mission Module is identified by a module number (module ID) `1`.
-Below are listed the supported devices.
+Module number/ID: `1`.

 ## Autonomy Device

-The device drives the car according to the current mission (list of stops with names and positions).
+The device drives the car according to the current mission.

 ### Device identification
 - device type: 0